-He has quickly become an established conductor in the international scene.
+He has quickly become an established conductor on the international scene.
 He consistently receives public and critical acclaim for his powerful and musical interpretations of works that range from Brahms to Berio, and from Messiaen to Korngold and Schoenberg, with a special interest in the unknown or forgotten repertoire.

-In North America and Europe he has conducted the Lausanne Chamber Orchestra, the Magedburgische Philharmonie, Canada’s National Arts Centre Orchestra, the St. Petersburg State Symphony Orchestra, the Vaasa City Orchestra, the National Orchestra of Lorraine, the Orchestre de Bretagne, the Rotterdam Sinfonia, the Orquesta Sinfónica de la Región de Murcia, the Sofia Festival Orchestra, the Orquestra Metropolitana in Lisbon.
+In North America and Europe he has conducted the Lausanne Chamber Orchestra, the Magdeburgische Philharmonie, Canada’s National Arts Centre Orchestra, the St. Petersburg State Symphony Orchestra, the Vaasa City Orchestra, the National Orchestra of Lorraine, the Orchestre de Bretagne, Sinfonia Rotterdam, the Orquesta Sinfónica de la Región de Murcia, the Sofia Festival Orchestra and the Orquestra Metropolitana de Lisboa.

-He enjoys a close relationship with Latin America and has led nearly all of the major orchestras in Latin America, including the Orquestra Sinfônica do Estado de São Paulo, the Buenos Aires Philharmonic, the Argentine National Symphony, the Bogotá Philharmonic, the National Symphony Orchestra of Chile.
-He returns regularly to Mexico to conduct the National Symphony Orchestra the OFUNAM, the Orquesta del Palacio de Bellas Artes alongside the Ballet Nacional in Mexico City.
+Gasançon enjoys a close relationship with Latin America and has led nearly all of the major orchestras in the region, including the Orquestra Sinfônica do Estado de São Paulo, the Buenos Aires Philharmonic, the Argentine National Symphony, the Bogotá Philharmonic and the National Symphony Orchestra of Chile.
+He returns regularly to Mexico to conduct the National Symphony Orchestra, the OFUNAM and the Orquesta del Palacio de Bellas Artes with the Ballet Nacional in Mexico City.